 Emily Crownover: Further building and developing the Engineering and Research & Development groups at TRS.
-I started here seven and a half years ago, and it’s been a very positive experience helping these groups and the company grow.
+I started here in 2014, and it’s been a very positive experience helping these groups and the company grow.

 TRS Group: So, has a lot changed in your time at TRS?